Query gRPC API

 optional Location location = 4;

-// Human-readable message
+// Human-readable warning message.

 string message = 5;

-// Structured details as JSON
+// Structured warning details as JSON.

 string details = 6;